SU patrons should swipe your Gull Card to enter the building during all open hours.

 Salisbury, MD 21801

 To minimize staff contact with materials, there may be a delay before returned items are scanned in the computer system.
-If you have any questions about due dates or overdue fines, please feel free to email Amy Jones at firstname.lastname@example.org or Natasha Finnegan at email@example.com.
+If you have any questions, please feel free to email Amy Jones at firstname.lastname@example.org or Natasha Finnegan at email@example.com.

-As staffing permits (at SU and lending libraries), we will continue to offer limited Interlibrary Loan services for electronic materials only (articles and book chapter requests).
-We are not be able to process book requests at this time.
+As staffing permits (at SU and lending libraries), we will continue to offer limited Interlibrary Loan services, mainly for electronic materials (articles and book chapter requests).
+A limited number of libraries across the country are making their print books available to request.
+Please feel free to request print books, and our staff will contact you if we are not able to obtain the book.

 Please note: Due to the uncertainty of the situation, many libraries across the country may be closed or short-staffed.
-This will negatively affect our ability to fulfill article and book chapter requests on your behalf.
+This will negatively affect our ability to fulfill requests on your behalf.
 Requests may take extra time to be filled, or they may not be filled at all.
 We urge everyone to look for open access and open educational resources available online.

 In the event that you find a book in JSTOR that looks like we have access, but when you actually click on the JSTOR link it says we don't, do not despair!
 In most cases, those books can be purchased quickly.